-Employment options: PDG is committed to providing meaningful employment services designed to meet the unique needs of each person we support.
-Career development is available through classes, employment readiness programs, and job exploration activities.
-Work opportunities are available at PDG based on contracts from local businesses.
-Responsibilities include tasks such as packaging, kitting, light assembly, inspection, sorting, labeling, and more.
-Additional work opportunities are available at enclaves where four to eight individuals work together at an area business.
+Employment options: Career development is available through classes, employment readiness programs, and job exploration activities.
+Paid work opportunities are available at PDG based on contracts from local businesses.
+Associates learn skills such as packaging, kitting, light assembly, inspection, sorting, labeling, and more.
+Work training opportunities are available in the community through our Employment Readiness Academies.
+The ERA provides an internship-type environment with an on-site staff member who trains and coaches the individual to meet the expectation of the employer.
+Additional work opportunities are also available in enclaves, where four to eight individuals work together at an area business.
 Many individuals work at jobs in the community and attend PDG on their days off.

 Creative outlets: PDG provides an opportunity for those with an interest in creative arts to develop their own business by creating and selling their art or craft goods.
-Others enjoy developing their art, music, and exercise skills by attending classes to learn to paint, sew, make jewelry, play an instrument, or dance.
+Others enjoy developing their art, music, and exercise skills by attending classes.

 Hours: Projects Drive Group is open 7:30 a.m. to 4 p.m.
 Mondays through Fridays, except major holidays.